David Zancai: Reception

 In 2005, Zancai's desire for fame and exposure resulted in at least one arrest on mischief charges.
 Zanta has claimed that on August 19, 2006, he was banned from the Exhibition Place grounds, in particular the Canadian National Exhibition, after performing in the Farm, Food and Fun building.
 On November 17, 2006, 680 News radio reported Zancai had been banned by the Toronto Transit Commission (TTC) from the city's buses, subways, and subway stations.
 Zancai is no longer allowed at the Toronto Street Festival, the Taste of the Danforth, the St. Patrick's Day Parade or the Santa Claus Parade.
-He has also been banned from Old York Lane between Cumberland Street and Yorkville Avenue in Yorkville, College Park, and Dundas Square.
+He has also been banned from Old York Lane between Cumberland Street and Yorkville Avenue in Yorkville, College Park, and Sankofa Square.

 In August 2006, Zancai received a provincial probation order stating that he is "not permitted on any TTC property or vehicle other than surface routes" for two years.
 Most bus drivers in the city refuse him access to surface routes.
 Zancai is fighting the ban, with an attorney handling his case pro bono.
 Former TTC Chairman Adam Giambrone acknowledged there is no specific TTC bylaw against doing push-ups on TTC property, but has defended the ban by stating that such behaviour may pose a "serious safety hazard".

-Adam Vaughan, councillor for Trinity—Spadina, has stated that Zancai is "a much-loved character when you don't have to do work around him" but he is nonetheless "probably a public nuisance," and that some people understandably take issue with his behaviour.
+Adam Vaughan, then-councillor for Trinity—Spadina, has stated that Zancai is "a much-loved character when you don't have to do work around him" but he is nonetheless "probably a public nuisance," and that some people understandably take issue with his behaviour.
 In an interview with the National Post, Vaughan stated: "Just because you have a right to freedom of speech doesn't mean you have a right to an audience.
 And when you impose yourself in a public space consistently and without much regard for whether other people can enjoy that public space, boundaries are broached."
 Zancai's lawyer has responded by saying that Zancai is "entitled to be as strange as he wants to be" and has defended his right to make use of public spaces for doing pushups.

-An article titled "Where's the line between mental illness and sexual harassment?", exploring Zancai's harassment of people on the TTC, was published on the TVOntario website in October, 2015.
+An article titled "Where's the line between mental illness and sexual harassment?", exploring Zancai's harassment of people, including sexual harassment, on the TTC, was published on the TVOntario website in October, 2015.